Santa Anita Racetrack Suspends Races Indefinitely After 21st Horse Dies

 "I think the weather has a lot to do with it," Hall of Fame trainer Ron McAnally said Tuesday of the latest injury.

-"Santa Anita has been a wonderful track, and they've done all kinds of tests,'' McAnally said.
+"Santa Anita has been a wonderful track, and they've done all kinds of tests," McAnally said.
 "I don't know what else they could do.
 It's a fluky thing."

-There were only 20 deaths at the race track during all of 2017, so the recent rate is certainly concerning.
+There were only 20 deaths at the racetrack during all of 2017, so the recent rate is certainly concerning.

 Track officials have hired Dennis Moore as a consultant to look into the situation.

-The famed track was set to host the Santa Anita Handicap and San Felipe Stakes on Saturday, the latter being a potential stepping stone for the Kentucky Derby.
+The famed track was set to host the Santa Anita Handicap and San Felipe Stakes on Saturday, the latter being a potential steppingstone to the Kentucky Derby.
 Santa Anita has also been home to the Breeders' Cup for the past decade.

 Racecourse Officials 'Strongly Condemn' Violence After 50-Person Brawl